 The highlight of the church is the huge apse mosaic, which basically repeats the scene of the smaller mosaic on the facade outside.
 Again we see Christ Pantokrator flanked by the Virgin Mary and Saint Minias.
 Minias is labelled “Rex Erminie”, “King of Armenia”.
 The symbols of the four evangelists are also included in the scene, this time including Luke’s ox.

 There is a date in Roman numerals below the mosaic, indicating that it was made (or at least completed) in 1297.
 I could not find a light switch or a machine for illuminating the mosaic, which is a pity, as the church can be very dark.

 The sacristy was frescoed by Spinello Aretino (ca. 1350-1410), an artist who – as his name suggests – was mostly active in Arezzo.
 Aretino executed the sacristy frescoes when he was in his late thirties, between 1387 and 1388.
 The wall frescoes are all about the life of Saint Benedictus of Nursia (ca. 480-547).
-The choice for Benedictus is hardly surprising, because the San Miniato has always been administered by monks following the Benedictine rule (the Olivetans were preceded by other monks following the Rule of Saint Benedict).
+The choice for Benedictus is hardly surprising, because the San Miniato has always been administered by monks following the Benedictine rule (the Olivetans were preceded by other monks following this rule).
 One of the scenes shows the Ostrogothic king Totila paying homage to Saint Benedictus, another depicts the death of Benedictus at his monastery of Monte Cassino.
 The vault was also frescoed by Aretino and features the four evangelists and their respective symbols.
 All of the frescoes have been heavily restored.

 A church with a view